 - Provides support and advice to police forces and government agencies to help identify trafficking offences and potential victims

-- Plays a full role alongside the Police, the Gangmasters Licensing Authority, UK Border Force and the Home Office Immigration and Enforcement in the UK Human Trafficking Law Enforcement forums.
+- Plays a full role alongside the Police, the Gangmasters and Labour Abuse Authority, UK Border Force and the Home Office Immigration and Enforcement in the UK Human Trafficking Law Enforcement forums.